 For couples that will truly last the test of time, Lucas has created a series of vintage halo ring designs.
 Lucas can cast his vintage halo ring designs in sterling silver, rose gold, yellow gold, white gold, palladium or platinum.
 Please browse his portfolio or send him your vintage halo ring idea for an estimate.

 We know there are other custom jewelers who can create vintage halo ring for you.
 However, there are only a few places with the skill and capabilities that we have.
 Most “custom” jewelers farm the work off.
 This adds to the manufacturing time as well as the cost.
 It also adds another person to the mix, which can water down or change your vision as it is relayed to the actual designer.

 This is another of our Rose Gold Engagement Ring designs.
 If you love the ring, but not rose Gold, we could always cast it in another metal.
 The 6.5mm center stone is accented by stones underneath it as well on its sides.
 The shank has a knife edge scalloped design framed by milgrain for en elegant effect.
 We also added some scrollwork on either side of the stone underneath the main one.

 Vintage Halo Ring – Give Us A Shot!

-These custom vintage halo ring designs are truly a testament to Lucas’ craftsmanship, creative eye and working knowledge of jewelry design.
+These custom vintage halo ring designs are truly a testament to our craftsmanship, creative eye and working knowledge of jewelry design.
 Because each ring is individually made, no two are ever alike.
 You can rest assured that your rings are as uniquely made as you are.
-And with Lucas’ personal contacts with diamond and precious gem sources from around the world, he’s able to ensure that the materials used to create your one-of-a-kind pieces are of the highest quality.
-Why settle for mass produced engagement and wedding rings at commercial chain stores when Lucas at Valeria Fine Jewelry can craft you a piece with personality?
+In addition, we possess personal contacts with diamond and precious gem sources from around the world.
+Consequently, we are able to ensure that the materials used to create your one-of-a-kind pieces are of the highest quality.
+Why settle for mass produced engagement and wedding rings at commercial chain stores when Valeria Custom Jewelry can craft you a piece with personality?
 Take comfort in knowing that his main goal is to exceed your expectations.